puzzlef/pagerank-cuda/README.md

-Experimenting the effect of sorting vertices by in-degree for **CUDA** **thread-per-vertex** based PageRank ([pull], [CSR], [thread-launch]).
+Experimenting the effect of sorting vertices and/or edges by in-degree for **CUDA** **thread-per-vertex** based PageRank ([pull], [CSR], [thread-launch]).

-This experiment was for comparing the performance between:
-1. Find pagerank using [nvGraph].
-2. Find pagerank using *CUDA thread-per-vertex*.
-3. Find pagerank using *CUDA thread-per-vertex*, with **vertices sorted by in-degree**.

-Each approach is run on multiple graphs, running each 5 times per graph for good time measure.
-For CUDA pagerank `4096x64` launch config is used (see [thread-launch]).
-I expected that sorting vertices by in-degree would allow threads to be assigned similar amount of work, and thus reduce warp divergence.
+For this experiment, sorting of vertices and/or edges was either `NO`, `ASC`, or `DESC`.
+This gives a total of `3 * 3 = 9` cases.
+Each case is run on multiple graphs, running each 5 times per graph for good time measure.
+Results show that sorting in *most cases* is **slower**.
+Maybe this is because sorted arrangement tends to overflood certain memory chunks with too many requests.
-However, it appears sorting vertices by in-degree has a **detrimental effect** instead.
-Possibly because memory access pattern becomes worse somehow?
 In order to measure error, [nvGraph] pagerank is taken as a reference.

 All outputs are saved in [out](out/) and a small part of the output is listed here.
 Some [charts] are also included below, generated from [sheets].
 The input